Making a good landing page isn’t rocket science—but it does take some work.

 In this case, MailChimp uses a simple, declarative statement to democratize its product and emphasize its importance.

 The next element you need to create an effective landing page is the subheadline.

 If the headline makes the visitor look, then the subheadline should make them stay.
 Together, these pieces of copy make up the one-two punch of a landing page’s power.

 Here’s what to keep in mind as you create yours:

 - Normally, the persuasive subheadline is positioned directly underneath the main headline.

 - The subheadline should have some element of persuasiveness.

 - The subheadline can go into slightly more depth and detail than the main headline.

 The position switch seems to be intentional.
-Taken together, it forms a whole sentence, but the attention should be first directed on that emotionally-loaded phrase: “delightful customer experience.”
+Taken together, it forms a complete idea of what HelpDesk offers.